Privacy Policy

 How is your information stored?

-The website is hosted on the Wix platform (Wix.com Ltd), which processes data on behalf of the Researcher in accordance with a data processing agreement.
-Wix servers are located in the EU/UK, ensuring compliance with UK GDPR.
-All data submitted through the website is promptly transferred to University's secure systems.
+The website is hosted on the Wix platform (Wix.com Ltd), which processes data on behalf of the researcher in accordance with a data processing agreement.
+Any personal data submitted through the website is promptly transferred to University-approved secure systems and is not retained on the Wix platform.

 Specifically: